Close Menu

 “The chemistry, materials, and methodology we used to result in extraordinary adhesion and fixation to the wet bone, which in most cases is incredibly difficult.”

-– Michael Malkoch, Professor of Fiber and Polymer Technology at KTH, the team leader.
+– Michael Malkoch, Professor of Fiber and Polymer Technology at KTH, is the team leader.

-The ability to use an adhesive instead of temporary or permanently insert metal implants to fix fractures allows for a number of benefits for both the patient and for health care in general.
+The ability to use an adhesive instead of temporarily or permanently inserting metal implants to fix fractures allows for a number of benefits for both the patient and for health care in general.

 Among these benefits are reduced material costs, reduced surgery costs due to less time allocated to both surgery and then revisits by the patients to remove temporary implants.

-Large cost savings can be achieved due to a short rehabilitation period, for example after surgery of a finger fracture.
+Large cost savings can be achieved due to a short rehabilitation period, for example, after surgery for a finger fracture.
 It would also reduce discomfort for the patient.

-The bone glue consists of a fiber strip, an aqueous primer and the adhesive itself.
+The bone glue consists of a fiber strip, an aqueous primer, and the adhesive itself.
 During surgery, the fracture is cleansed, the boned is primed and then glued, and then the fiber strip is applied.
-Then additional glue, and between the applications, the glue is illuminated with LED to solidify.
+The additional glue, and between the applications, the glue is illuminated with an LED between the applications to solidify.
 Several layers can be built up as needed.
 The procedure is relatively simple and fast.

 “The chemistry, materials, and methodology we used result in extraordinary adhesion and fixation to the wet bone,”